And, one of its powers which I have discovered recently is:

 In short, a Conditional SUMPRODUCT.

-As you know, you can use SUMPRODUCT to multiply and sum specified ranges or arrays.
+Well, as you know, you can use SUMPRODUCT to multiply and sum specified ranges or arrays.

-Today in this post, I'd like to share with you a problem and a simple way to use SUMPRODUCTIF to solve it.
+So today in this post, I'd like to share with you a problem and a simple way to use SUMPRODUCTIF to solve it.

 Yesterday, I got a mail from one of my subscribers.